+My short story "Proximity" was a Finalist in the Reynolds Price Award in Fiction, sponsored by the Center for Women Writers.
 “One of the most striking elements of [Andrea's short story] ‘Proximity’ was its voice.
 Powerful and unfaltering throughout, the speaker’s voice was intriguing and so vivid that it only drew me into the story further and embedded me within her mind and conflicted thoughts...[B]ecause of the unique aspect of internal thought carrying this piece, every detail accentuated the poignancy of the speaker’s situation...All of the story’s individual elements – voice, point view, etc. – converged to form this wonderful and insightful look into an elderly person’s mind, a mind that, although just as sharp and insightful as the piece, is oft neglected and ignored: silenced by reality.”

-"The first line of this story ["After Reading the News Story of a Woman Who Attempted to Carry Her Dead Baby onto an Airplane,"] presents a character, setting and situation with a rare and satisfying command of storytelling.
+My short story After Reading the News Story of a Woman Who Attempted to Carry Her Dead Baby onto an Airplane" wins Able Muse's Prize in Fiction.
+"Here is what Eugenia Kim has to say about Andrea Witzke Slot's winning story: The first line of this story presents a character, setting and situation with a rare and satisfying command of storytelling.
 Using perfect details balanced against rapid pacing, the voice of this writing has an air of stern and simple elegance, and reveals how the narrator’s experience of a newspaper story becomes a parallel challenge to her own ambivalence about motherhood and love.
-In the way that great stories open larger questions, within its brief timeframe this story questions culture and society, and how we are so quick and sure to judge the tragedies of others, yet with less capacity to examine the perils in our own judgments." - Eugenia Kim (author of The Calligrapher's Daughter, 2009).
+In the way that great stories open larger questions, within its brief timeframe this story questions culture and society, and how we are so quick and sure to judge the tragedies of others, yet with less capacity to examine the perils in our own judgments."

-Finalist in Arts & Letters Unclassifiables Contest, Three Pushcart nominations, Finalist in River Styx Micro-Fiction Contest, Finalist in The Calvino Prize ( selected by Robert Coover), Honorable mention in Able Muse's 2014 Write Prize (selected by Amit Majmudar), Finalist in Black Lawrence Press's Hudson Award for a collection of poems, Finalist in Mid-American Review's Fineline Contest, Honorable Mention in Tupelo Quarterly's Prose Contest (selected by EJ Levy), Finalist in Southeast Review's Gearhart Poetry Prize (selected by Barbara Hamby), Runner-up in Tupelo Quarterly's Prose Contest (selected by Matt Bell)
+Runner-up in Meridian's Flash Fiction Contest, Finalist in Arts & Letters Unclassifiables Contest, Three Pushcart nominations, Finalist in River Styx Micro-Fiction Contest, Finalist in The Calvino Prize ( selected by Robert Coover), Honorable mention in Able Muse's 2014 Write Prize (selected by Amit Majmudar), Finalist in Black Lawrence Press's Hudson Award for a collection of poems, Finalist in Mid-American Review's Fineline Contest, Honorable Mention in Tupelo Quarterly's Prose Contest (selected by EJ Levy), Finalist in Southeast Review's Gearhart Poetry Prize (selected by Barbara Hamby), Runner-up in Tupelo Quarterly's Prose Contest (selected by Matt Bell)